Supporting Our Students: Two Levies, One Goal

 Currently, Hood Canal students miss out on many educational opportunities that most schools and students take for granted.
 Here are some of our specific challenges:

-Lack of science, art, music rooms, or flexible lab spaces (robotics, engineering, video, etc.).
+Lack of adequate science, art, music rooms, or flexible lab spaces (robotics, engineering, video, etc.).

 Increased space demands to serve students with disabilities